-Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
+Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
 There are different stage descriptions for different types of cancers.

 The most commonly used staging system for thymoma is called the Masaoka system, and it classifies thymoma into the following stages:

 Stage I: The cancer is limited to the thymus and the capsule that surrounds it.

 Stage II: The cancer has spread into fat surrounding the thymus or into the lining of the lung next to the tumor, called the mediastinal pleura.